 Causes of Nearsightedness

-People are able to see because the front part of the eye bends (refracts) light and points it to the back surface of the eye, called the retina.
+People are able to see because the front part of the eye bends (refracts) light and focuses it on the back surface of the eye, called the retina.

 Nearsightedness is often first noticed in school-aged children or teenagers.
 Children often cannot read the blackboard, but they can easily read a book.